hicommonwealth/edgeware-documentation/docs/edgeware-runtime/economics/transaction-fees.md

 ## Fee Calculation

-Fees on the Edgeware are calculated based on three parameters:
+Fees on Edgeware are calculated based on three parameters:

 * A per-byte fee \(also known as the "length fee"\)
 * A weight fee